-Country2000 Radio
+Country2000

-Broadcasts the best Country Music!
+Bringing the best of Country to you,

-Origins
+✓ Origins

-Texas Country (often called Red Dirt) emerged in the 1970s and 1980s in Texas and neighboring Oklahoma.
+Texas Country (often also called Red Dirt) emerged in the 1970s and 1980s in Texas and neighboring Oklahoma.

-- “Texas Country” refers to the country music scene based in Texas.
+Texas Country refers to the country music scene based in Texas.

-- “Red Dirt” comes from the reddish soil of Oklahoma, where many artists from the same movement came from.
+Red Dirt comes from the reddish soil of Oklahoma, where many artists from the same movement originated.

-✓ Musical style
+✓ Musical Style

 - Instruments: Acoustic and electric guitars, fiddle, steel guitar, harmonica, and sometimes piano.

-✓ Key artists and bands
+✓ Key Artists and Bands

-- Willie Nelson – pioneer of the Outlaw Country movement.
+- Willie Nelson – Pioneer of the Outlaw Country movement.

-- Jerry Jeff Walker – brought the singer-songwriter spirit to Texas.
+- Jerry Jeff Walker – Brought the singer-songwriter spirit to Texas.

-- Pat Green – helped popularize Texas Country in the 1990s.
+- Pat Green – Helped popularize Texas Country in the 1990s.

-- Randy Rogers Band, Reckless Kelly, Cody Johnson, Aaron Watson, Josh Abbott Band – leading modern acts.
+- Randy Rogers Band, Reckless Kelly, Cody Johnson, Aaron Watson, Josh Abbott Band – Leading modern acts.

-✓ Culture and atmosphere
+✓ Culture and Atmosphere

 - Fans value authenticity and independence over fame.